workdojos/Dojos-Fresh-Hugo-Theme/content/digitalmarketers.md

 <figure>
     <blockquote cite="">
         <p></p>
-    {{% subtitle5 "Do you want to become a system administrator?" %}}
+    {{% subtitle5 "Do you want to level up your digital marketing game?" %}}
-This dojo focuses on managing servers!
-The bread and butter of what we do.
-Let us guide you through the process of becoming a bonafide system admin.
-There are few things better in the world than the feeling of pride of having your own cloud server, for whatever it is that you do.
-Explore the world of open-source apps and become THE ALMIGHTY ADMIN in everything that you do!
+Self-hosting is a digital marketer's dream!
+As anyone familiar with the marketing world, it's made up by and large of a slew of premium SaaS subscriptions.

+Many of these apps and services can be achieved through open-source technology.
+We help any aspiring marketer reign it in.
+There's nothing more useful in a marketer's toolkit than the wherewithal to deploy digital things onto their own server!

+Move into your Dojo today and experience digital nirvana, for you, your family, or your business!
 </figure>

 <br>